Glee docuseries to explore behind-the-scenes contoversies

 The actor was first arrested in 2015 after a tip-off from an ex-girlfriend.

-Authorities eventually found more than 50,000 images of children pornography on his computer and hard drive.
+Authorities eventually found more than 50,000 images of child exploitation on his computer and hard drive.

 Salling didn’t receive the same outpouring of grief and adoration from the Glee cast, given the circumstances surrounding his death.